romaneg/bread-and-cheeses/basics.md

 ---
 layout: page
-title: Let's make some cheese!
+title: How to start making cheese?
 ref: basics
 lang: EN
----

 ---

 ### What is cheese?

 The origin of cheese is very likely to be as old as the beginning of agriculture and farming.
 People rapidly discovered it was a good way of preserving milk in an eatable form.